bucs445fall2025/project-uchiha-clan/sprints/ch3-sprint/sprint.md

 ## **Test Environment:**
 [Define how the application will be tested.
 Will you use automated tests?
 What environment will the tests run in?]
-?
-Not 100% sure, but will consist of having the test go live, making posts, and seeing what gets represented in our database ?
+Will consist of having the test go live, making posts, and seeing what gets represented in our database

 ---